DMatters/Westcott_g-factor/README.md

 Westcott_g-factor

 Python package for calculating Westcott g-factors, which adjust thermal-neutron capture cross sections for non-1/v behavior at low energies.
-These are important adjustments in Neutron Activation Analysis (NAA) and Prompt Gamma-ray Activation Analysis (PGAA) when measuring nuclei that have low-energy resonances in their cross sections.
+These are important in Neutron Activation Analysis (NAA) and Prompt Gamma-ray Activation Analysis (PGAA) when measuring nuclei that have low-energy resonances in their cross sections.
 Code calculates g-factors for Maxwellian neutron energy distributions and individual neutron source spectra, when available.